-Hallmark’s newest Countdown to Christmas movie, The Mistletoe Inn, is about an aspiring novelist who finds love when she goes on a writing retreat.
+Hallmark’s 2017 Countdown to Christmas movie, The Mistletoe Inn, is about an aspiring novelist who finds love when she goes on a writing retreat.
 Hallmark has a wonderful way of filling their movies with Christmas magic, snow, and a wintry feel no matter when or where they’re filmed.
 But that special retreat where our main character discovered love won’t be found in the United States.
-Like many Hallmark movies, this film was shot in Canada.
+Like many (but not all) Hallmark movies, this film was shot in Canada.
+The movie is re-airing in 2020.

 BC is such a popular location for Christmas films that What’sFilming referred to it in August as being in “a perpetual state of Christmas.”
 Hallmark also filmed A Gift to Remember and The Christmas Train in BC around the same time.